dwnstr/vehicle-docs/docs/Home.md

 Have questions?
 [Join our Discord!](https://discord.gg/zH3k624aSv)

 *****
-## How to Contribute:
+# How to Contribute

-* Fork this repo
-* Make your changes to markdown files
+1. [Create an issue](https://github.com/dwnstr/vehicle-docs/issues/new?labels=Suggestion&template=suggestion.md&title=%5BSuggestion%5D) with a suggested change or addition.

-* Commit changes to your fork and create a pull request
+2. Fork the repo and make your changes, then create a pull request for review.

 ## Contribution Guidelines: